CU-BioKEM/user-guide/docs/source/processing/using_software/cryosparc.rst

 A few things to consider:

-  - Check out the `Topaz tutorial <https://guide.cryosparc.com/processing-data/all-job-types-in-cryosparc/deep-picking/topaz>`_before starting
+  - Check out the `Topaz tutorial <https://guide.cryosparc.com/processing-data/all-job-types-in-cryosparc/deep-picking/topaz>`_ before starting
   - Train topaz on a small subset (10-50) exposures first, aiming for ~1000 particles
   - Training topaz on too many particles (>5000) will result in a job failure
   - After training a small set and seeing good results with particle picking, move on to full dataset